 Then, we will dig into the actual process on what happens inside your body, when you experience a hot flash.

-And lastly, we will go through the worst and best foods for hot flashes, lifestyle and Ayurvedic natural remedies to beat the heat.
+And lastly, we will go through the Ayurvedic natural remedies for hot flashes, best and worst foods and lifestyle changes that you can employ in the form of yoga and exercise to beat the heat.
 Let’s get started.

 What are Hot Flashes?